-Actually, the first family members to come to the New World--Rabbi Shimon and Hannah Brager Finkelstein and their children, arrived before Ellis Island opened for business in 1892.
+Actually, the first family members to come to the New World--Rabbi Shimon and Hannah Brager Finkelstein and their children--arrived before Ellis Island opened for business in 1892.
 They passed through its predecessor, Castle Garden, on the Battery at the bottom of Manhattan Island.
 We met our tour guide, Matt, there, before boarding the ferry.
-It's now known, again, by its earlier name, Castle Clinton (for New York's sixth governor, DeWitt Clinton--not Bill and Hillary), but from 1855 until 1890, it was the primary portal for immigration to the United States, a gateway for over seven million new Americans.
+It's now known, again, by its earlier name, Castle Clinton (no, not Bill and Hillary--New York's sixth governor, DeWitt Clinton); from 1855 until 1890, it was the primary portal for immigration to the United States, a gateway for over seven million new Americans.

 From there, we caught the ferry to Liberty Island, home of the Statue of Liberty.
-I'd seen this renowned American icon from a distance numerous times, but I've never visited up close.
-Now, as I retrace my ancestors' journey--and as we live in an age in desperate need of symbols (and actions!) that embrace the immigrant experience--the time seemed right.
+I have seen this renowned American icon from a distance on numerous occasions, but never visited up close.
+Now, as I retrace my ancestors' journey--in an age in desperate need of symbols (and actions!) that embrace the immigrant experience--the time seemed right.

 Lady Liberty did not disappoint.
-Rosa and I were both struck by how powerful she is, how moving it is to see her, torch-raised, welcoming new Americans.
-She was a gift from France, intended for America's centennial celebration but completed ten years late, in 1886--and she remains a potent and inspiring icon of freedom and hospitality.
+Rosa and I were both struck by her power and elegance.
+It still brings tears to see her, torch-raised, welcoming new Americans.
+She was a gift from France, intended for America's centennial celebration but completed ten years late, in 1886--and well over a century later, she remains a potent and inspiring icon of audacious hospitality.
 I can hardly even imagine what it would be like to behold this beacon upon first landfall after an arduous two week sea passage in steerage!
 Now, more than ever, we need the words penned for her pedestal by the Jewish poet Emma Lazarus:

 the wretched refuse of your teeming shore.